Java Foundation Classes (JFC)

 Java 2D

 Java 2D is a powerful graphics API that is part of the JFC.
 It provides features for drawing shapes, text, and images, as well as for manipulating colors and fonts.
+Graphics rendering is a key aspect of Java 2D, enabling advanced visual effects and high-quality output.
 Java 2D also includes features for transforming graphics objects and for applying effects like transparency and gradients.

 Java 2D is built on top of AWT, but it extends AWT’s capabilities in several important ways.
 For example, Java 2D supports anti-aliasing, which can make graphics look smoother and more professional.
 It also supports a wider range of colors and fonts than AWT.